-This biography, written by J. A. B. Crawford, was first published in the Dictionary of New Zealand Biography in 1990, and updated in January, 2012.
+This biography, written by J. A. B. Crawford, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in August, 2020.

 In 1799 Despard was commissioned as an ensign in the 17th Regiment of Foot.
 He saw active service in several campaigns in India between 1808 and 1818, became a brigade major in 1817 and a lieutenant colonel in 1829, and was inspecting officer of the Bristol recruiting district from 1838 to 1842; in 1842 he took command of the 99th (Lanarkshire) Regiment of Foot, stationed in Sydney.

 On 1 June 1845 Despard and two companies of his regiment arrived in Auckland in response to an appeal for assistance by Governor Robert FitzRoy after Hōne Heke's attack on Kororāreka (Russell).
 Despard, who had been given the temporary rank of colonel on the governor's staff, took command of all British troops in New Zealand.
 On 8 June he sailed for the Bay of Islands with more than 600 men, the largest British force yet seen in New Zealand.
 They disembarked on 16 June and established a base at the Waimate mission station; there they were joined by the forces of the government's main Māori ally, Tāmati Wāka Nene, before advancing on Hōne Heke and Kawiti's pā at Ōhaeawai.

 On 24 June Despard's forces began to bombard Ōhaeawai, the first pā designed to resist artillery fire. Ōhaeawai had two lines of stockade, which incorporated a number of salients, and its 100-strong garrison was protected by a complex of bunkers and trenches.